 - You attract visitors who are looking for exactly what you’re offering.

-Note: While generic head terms have higher search volume, they also face much more competition, making them difficult to rank for, especially for newer sites.
+As covered in the previous lesson, generic head terms have higher search volume but they also face much more competition, making them difficult to rank for (especially for newer sites).
+Long-tail keywords are easier to rank for.

 You don’t need expensive software to start researching keywords.
 Here are two accessible options: